AWS Certification Training

 Let’s host a PHP website on EC2 and back it up with an RDS MySQL database.
 Not familiar with the services?
 Let me brief you up:

-EC2 (Elastic Compute Cloud) is a compute service offered by AWS which provides resizable compute capacity in the cloud.
+EC2 (Elastic Compute Cloud) is an AWS compute service that provides resizable compute capacity in the cloud.

 So in simple words you get a server with custom to compute capacity, this capacity can be adjusted according to your needs.
 Cool, right?
 Want to know more, AWS EC2 Blog.